History

 boom-shaka-europe

-Owen Rose, Joel Epps, Habib, Binghi-I, Trevy Felix, Mark Tumolo, Michael Phillips, Noel Rhodes.
+Owen Rose, Joel Epps, Habib (tour manager), Binghi-I, Trevy Felix, Mark Tumolo, Hannah Phillips, Noel Rhodes.

 Celluloid records signed the group to re-release Creation (with newly added songs), which led to their first release on CD with worldwide distribution.
 Creation made it to #27 on the Cash Box magazine World Music charts in 1988, and would eventually be released on three different labels, in slightly different versions.